stakater/stakater-docs-mkdocs-theme/README.md

     > These scripts will create a combined theme and a `mkdocs.yml` file.

 Your target project will now have an mkdocs theme.
 If you want to customise `mkdocs.yml` or theme resources, you can do so by modifying files in `theme_override` folder and running the above scripts again.

+> Tip: Copy `prepare_theme.sh` file to your project and run it to avoid the above scripts in step 4.